joanms/unicorn-attractor/README.md

 Upvoting bugs is free, but users can't upvote a bug they submitted, or upvote the same bug more than once.
 The only limit on upvoting features is the user's budget.
 Users can upvote any features they like as often as they like, but they need to pay a fee of at least €5 per upvote.
 The site developers will prioritise fixing the bugs with the most upvotes and spend at least 50% of their time implementing the highest-paying features.

+The status of bugs and features is set to either To Do, In Progress, Done or cancelled by the site's admin via the Django admin interface.

 ## UX